CtrlK

 Distinctiveness Conflict Risk

-The domain of 'prompt engineering' is reasonably specific, but phrases like 'improving LLM outputs' and 'maximize LLM performance' are broad enough to potentially overlap with skills related to general LLM usage, AI coding assistants, or model evaluation.
+The domain of 'prompt engineering' is somewhat specific, but terms like 'improving LLM outputs' and 'maximize LLM performance' are broad enough to potentially overlap with skills related to general LLM usage, AI coding assistance, or model evaluation.

 2 / 3